Ada-Developers-Academy/core-unit-2/intro-to-web-development/intro-to-clients-servers-http.md

 Meghan and Francis need a _protocol_.
 A _protocol_ is a set of rules that define the format of data exchange.

-When Meghan and Francis establish a protocol, they'll know the exact rules of communication between them, so Meghan can say what she needs to say and be heard (and so can Francis, too).
+When Meghan and Francis establish a protocol, they'll know the exact rules of communication between them, so Meghan can say what she needs to say and be heard, and so can Francis.

 ## The Protocol of the Web